 So... you have chosen an article to base your economics internal assessment ("IA") on and are moving to the next step of planning your IA.
-This article has laid out a seven step process that you can use that will make writing your IA that little bit easier.
+This article sets out a seven-step process that you can use to make writing your IA that little bit easier.

 The article that we will analyse in this example can be found here.